sigfredonin/Z80-John-Bell-80-280/README.md

 The board I have did not include the capacitor for the power-on auto-reset circuit.
 I was left to conjecture what its value might be.
-The 10&mu;F value on the schematic matches the value in the documentation for the board, which was made available online in an ebay post.
+The 10&mu;F value I put on the schematic, based on documentation for John Bell Engineering 80-153 6502 boards, matches the value in the documentation for the 80-280 board, which was made available online recently in an ebay post.
 I have not yet tested what delay the combination of 4.7K&ohm; and 10&mu;F provides.
-If the Z80 /RESET input threshold matches TTL specifications (V<sub>L</sub> <= 0.8 volts, 2.0 volts <= V<sub>H</sub>),
-then R=4.7K&ohm;, C=10&mu;F, provides a /RESET low signal between 8.2 and 24 milliseconds long from power on, without considering resister (5%) and capacitor (20%) tolerances.
+If the Z80 /RESET input threshold matches TTL specifications (V<sub>L</sub> &leq; 0.8 volts, 2.0 volts &leq; V<sub>H</sub>), then R=4.7K&ohm;, C=10&mu;F, provides a /RESET low signal between 8.2 and 24 milliseconds long from power on, without considering typical resistor (5%) and electrolytic capacitor (20%) tolerances.
-To confirm that, I would have to measure the delay from power-on to the first /M1 pulse.
+To confirm the estimate, I would have to measure the delay from power-on to the first /M1 pulse.

 ### External Power-on Auto-Reset